Air Coryell: Coryell opens up passing in the NFL

-After Coryell arrived in the NFL from jobs with college football teams, he set the league on its ear with his passing offenses.
+Coryell began his NFL career in 1973 following 12 seasons as the head coach of the San Diego State Aztecs, and soon set the league on its ear with his passing schemes.
 He won two consecutive division titles (1974–1975) with the St. Louis Cardinals, whose offense emphasized the pass while running the standard pro set.
-Coryell moved to the Chargers and reached the playoffs in four consecutive seasons that included three straight division titles (1979–1982).
+Coryell moved to the Chargers, returning to the same home field he had made a name for himself at the college ranks (San Diego Stadium), and reached the playoffs in four consecutive seasons that included three straight division titles (1979–1981).
 The Chargers in 1979 were the first AFC Western Division champion to run more passing plays (541) than rushing (481).
 Coryell's Chargers teams led the league in passing in seven of eight years.
 The Pro Football Hall of Fame called the Chargers' offenses under Coryell "one of the most explosive and exciting offenses that ever set foot on an NFL field."
 Coryell was the first coach to win more than 100 games at both the collegiate and professional level.
 Coryell's offensive innovations changed the entire nature of the league from a run-first league to a pass-first one.

 As of 2022, most NFL offenses' passing games are based at least partially on Coryell conventions.

 Mike Martz, who ran The Greatest Show on Turf with the St. Louis Rams, said, "Don is the father of the modern passing game.
 People talk about the West Coast offense, but Don started the 'West Coast' decades ago and kept updating it.
 You look around the NFL now, and so many teams are running a version of the Coryell offense.
 Coaches have added their own touches, but it's still Coryell's offense.
 He has disciples all over the league.
 He changed the game".